sch3fr/StudyDump/README.md

 After whole day of watching the Twin Peaks I decided to change things a bit in the console training project.
 It's not done, but I was having fun today :)
 ## 12-AUG-21
 It's been too long since the last time I had a nice coding session in the morning.
 I should get back into the habbit of coding first thing in the morning.
 Anyway today I'm playing with console again.
+## 13-AUG-21
+I tried handling expectaition in the CT1.
+I found a simple yet elegant solution for one of the problems I faced today.
+The best kind of solutions.